casper-network/docs-archive/dapp-dev-guide/sdk/python-sdk.rst

 Staking
 ~~~~~~~~~~~~~~~~~~~~~~~

-This example shows you how to define and stake funds on Casper local network.
+This example shows you how to define and stake funds with a validator.

 .. code-block:: python